-The Company maintains certain deferred revenue contract liability balances related to payments received at contract inception in advance of the Company's performance under the contract that generally relates to customer deposits for electric balance bikes and electric motorcycles.
-Deferred revenue is motorcycles and consideration received upon transfer of control of the S2 motorcycle for FOTA software updates.
+The Company maintains certain contract liability balances related to payments received at contract inception in advance of the Company's performance under the contract that generally relates to customer deposits for electric balance bikes and electric motorcycles and consideration received upon transfer of control of the S2 motorcycles for FOTA software updates.
 Contract liabilities are recognized as revenue once the Company performs under the contract.
-Deferred revenue The current portion of contract liabilities of \$214 thousand and \$163 thousand and \$1,644 thousand was were included in Accrued liabilities and the long-term portion of contract liabilities of \$245 thousand and zero were included in Other long-term liabilities in the Company's Consolidated balance sheets as of December 31, 2022 December 31, 2023 and December 31, 2021 December 31, 2022, respectively.
-The Company expects to recognize all \$214 thousand of the current portion of unearned revenue in 2024.
-The Company expects to recognize \$245 thousand included in Other long-term liabilities over the next five years.
+The current portion of contract liabilities of \$ 174 thousand and \$ 214 thousand were included in Accrued liabilities and the long-term portion of contract liabilities of \$ 393 thousand and \$ 245 thousand were included in Other long-term liabilities in the Company's consolidated balance sheets as of December 31, 2024 and December 31, 2023, respectively.
+The Company expects to recognize \$ 174 thousand included in Accrued Liabilities over of the next twelve months.
+The Company expects to recognize \$ 393 thousand included in Other long-term liabilities over the next five years.

-Previously deferred revenue recognized as revenue in 2023 and 2022 was \$163 thousand and 2021 was \$1,644 thousand, and \$149 thousand, respectively.
-The Company expects to recognize all \$163 thousand of the remaining unearned revenue in 2023.
+Previously deferred revenue recognized as revenue in 2024 and 2023 was \$ 125 thousand and \$ 163 thousand, respectively.